-The Last of the Mohicans - a 1992 film - but still a great gift for the adventure and history lover
+The Last of the Mohicans - a 1992 Film - but Still a Great Gift for the Adventure and History Lover (Review)

 Lake George looking north from the area around Fort William Henry.
 Typical of the view James Fennimore Cooper would have enjoyed.
 Oil on canvas (c.1859).

-A Battle of the French and Indian War.
+A Battle during the French and Indian War.
 This artwork shows how the struggles between Natives and Whites might have looked.

 The Film and the Book